 To present an educational experience with intellectual depth and substance that focuses on the individual as leader and the person as a whole to encourage participants to connect interpersonally and emotionally to better lead themselves and others.

 The information and process of the educational experience is based upon scientific, objective information.
 This is true for the educational process as well as the content.
 We are not faith-based, nor grounded in a political ideology.
-The information about people and their relationships at work is based upon objective, scientific work.
+The information about people and their relationships at work will apply generally to any person or group of people at any time anywhere.
+Therefore, if our educational concepts do not apply, then we will change the concepts to fit reality.
+We welcome each participant in this journey of scientific discovery.

 The education we value is that which contributes to the growth and development of leaders.
 This includes their ability to connect interpersonally and emotionally as leaders.
 Thus, participation in the Institute should be a life-changing experience, promoting healthy growth.